How to design dashboards with great UX

 We live in a world of big data.
 The rise of social media and the internet has turned us all into a metric.
 But this data has always been there in some form or another, it just wasn’t used on such a large scale as it is in today’s technologically driven world.

 With the rise of machine-learning, automation and robots, data’s never been so important or prevalent.
 And almost gone are the days when CEOs would make decisions on a whim.
-Now, almost everything is backed by data.
-Even design.
+Now, almost everything is backed by data – hence, data-driven design.

 But, what about how that data is presented?
 Well, that’s where dashboard UX comes in.
 In this post, Justinmind will give you the information you need to design dashboards with great UX.